Here’s How to Fail as a Musician…

 3. Resist Anything That Requires Actual Effort…

 At the risk of being obnoxious, I do REALLY well with my online businesses.
-In fact, over the last few years I have generated over $2 million in sales.
-As a consultant I have orchestrated campaigns that have broken various sales records.
+In fact, sicne I began working online I have generated over $3 million in sales.
+As a marketing consultant I have orchestrated campaigns that have broken sales records and driven numerous artists to the top of various Billboard, iTunes, Amazon, and Barnes & Noble sales charts

 The reality is that my plate is just too damn full to take on many individual clients, so for the most part, I am forced to politely decline.